Belchertown Town Clerk’s Office

 As Chief Election Official:

-Conducts all town, state and federal elections and certifies nomination papers and initiative petitions.
+The Town Clerk conducts all town, state and federal elections and certifies nomination papers and initiative petitions.

 Assists voters interested in running for public office.